 David Beckham has it all.
-A celebrated international football career spanning across two decades, a Spice Girl for a wife, a net worth of $450 million, and all the trimmings that come with a life well-lived.
+A celebrated international football career spanning across two decades, a Spice Girl for a wife, his own Netflix documentary series in the making, a net worth of $450 million, and all the trimmings that come with a life well-lived.

 Unlike other high-rolling celebrities who tend to burn out and lose their money and mind, Becks has somehow maintained a solid character and positive outlook.
 And according to the man himself, this is all due to his family – in addition to a few other key areas that he believes can help us all be just that little bit happier.

 Here’s what Becks has to say about the key to happiness.

 From my perspective, my motivation is my family.
 It’s always been about family, how to help them live a better longer life, to let our children do the same.

 Family first.
 It’s a well-documented fact that most people regret not spending enough time with their family towards the end of their lives.
 Friends, acquaintances, business partners, all come and go.
 But family lasts.
 Family is legacy.
 And for David Beckham, this simple fact of life remains true.

 After nearly two happy decades of marriage with Victoria Adams (AKA ‘Posh Spice’), the couple is still going strong – despite endless media attention and even accusations of adultery.
 Such high-profile relationships are usually destined for disaster, so their loyalty is a miracle in itself.
 Husband and wife have prioritised each other.
 They are successful parents to four children who are also beginning to lead successful lives in their own right.

 At dinner with my family, my phone will be turned off.